-The school day for Mauldin Middle School students will be from 8:30 AM to 3:15 PM.
+The school day for Mauldin Middle School students is from 8:30 AM to 3:15 PM.

-Students who are eating breakfast and band students will report to the cafeteria.
-6th grade students will report to a designated section in the cafeteria.
-7th and 8th grade students will report to designated areas in the gym.
-7th and 8th grade students who finish breakfast will report to the gym.
+Students who are eating breakfast will report immediately to the cafeteria.
+Band students who are practicing or storing instruments will report to the cafeteria.
+Eighth grade students will report to the designated area in the cafeteria.
+Sixth and seventh grade students will report to designated areas in the gym.
+Sixth and seventh grade students will report to the gym when they finish breakfast.

 Bus riders will receive a “Late Bus” pass and will have four minutes from the time on the pass to get to their first class.